act-rules/act-rules.github.io/pages/examples/default-element-language.md

 ## Ignored Descendants

-This `div` element has a default language of Dutch because the second `p` element is not one of the _candidate elements_ due to its own `lang` attribute.
+This `div` element has a default language of Dutch because the second `p` element is not one of the [elements with the same programmatic language][] due to its own `lang` attribute.
 Hence the English words are ignored when looking for the default language of the `div` element.

 ```html
 <div>